-To start with with we have documented the more structured pilot process that we use for our medium sized care home groups and is the most in depth.
+To start with we have documented the more structured pilot process that we use for our medium sized care home groups, which is the most in depth.
 It works great for smaller companies too.
 So what's it all about?

 Moving from your existing paper based or digital care planning process involves change for your organisation.
 We recognise this.
 We have designed KareInn Pilots to help you make the move simple and straightforward.

 Each customer is different.
 For example some run a 6 week pilot, whilst others do so in a matter of days.
 It comes down to what's right for the team.
 Our experience in running pilots has allowed us to create the toolkit, which you can use in a way that fits your unique style.

 WHAT IS A PILOT?